Ana Paula Saenz Flaunts Pert Derriere In Revealing Goddess Costume While Posing Near A Pool

 Throughout the clip, Ana appeared to be mouthing some of the lyrics of the song “Play Date” by Melanie Martinez that was playing in the background.

 For the video, she decided to dress up as a Greek goddess.
 The costume featured a plunging white bodysuit with gold sequins detailing and matching armbands connected to white fabric.
 Her incredible curves and lean legs were put on full display.
 The color of the outfit also looked gorgeous against her tan skin.
-In a recent Instagram post, in which she wore the same costume, Ana revealed that the ensemble was from the online retailer Fashion Nova.
+In a recent Instagram post, in which she wore the same costume, Ana revealed that the ensemble was manufactured by the online retailer Fashion Nova.
 The brunette beauty also wore her long locks in a straight, sleek style.

 Fans seemed to love the post as it soon racked up more than 18,000 likes.
 Quite a few of Ana’s followers also flocked to the comments section to shower her with compliments in both English and Spanish.